diovcharova/milestoneproject2/README.md

 ## UX
 The website is targeted at people, interested in nutrition and diets.
 It is also intended to make it easier for users to come up with ideas on what to cook.
-The design on the webiste is very simple and stripped of complicated structures.
+The design on the website is very simple and stripped of complicated structures.
 That is because it is vital for users to be able to easy navigate and find the information they are looking for.
-The structure of the different sections is the same for futher accomodate ease of use.
+The structure of the different sections is the same for further accommodate ease of use.
 The colors, typography and pictures are as neutral as possible, and only complement the main content.

 ### User stories
 * As a user with a specific intolerance, I want to be able to find recipes, based on a different type of cuisine, such as Italian or Thai.